 In Mismatched (Compression) Seals, the thermal expansion/contraction of the metal exceeds that of the glass.
 During the firing process, the metal materials, usually stainless steel, expand at a greater rate than the glass.
 During cooling, the metals contract back into the already solidifying glass to form an extremely robust compression bond.
-This type of seal is consequently the most frequently specified for connectors used in extreme, high-pressure applications since the seal produced is reliable to pressures as high as 14,000 psi (1000 bars).
-The MIL-DTL-38999 connector falls into this category.
+This type of seal is consequently the most frequently specified for extreme, high-pressure applications since the seal produced is reliable to pressures as high as 14,000 psi (1000 bars).